Public API#

 Calling this method is irreversible

-The osekit.public_api.dataset.Dataset.reset() method resets the dataset’s folder to its initial state.
-All exported analyses ans json files will be removed, and the folder will be back to its state before building the dataset.
+The osekit.public.project.Project.reset() method resets the project’s folder to its initial state.
+All exported outputs ans json files will be removed, and the folder will be back to its state before building the project.